-- 6.9 Describe the following information about the proposal, and provide mapping and concept/layout plans where applicable: - existing infrastructure (including existing marine / port infrastructure) and easements on the potentially affected land - · the proposed extractive and processing methods, associated equipment and techniques - the sequencing and staging of activities - the capacity of high-impact plant and equipment, their chemical and physical processes the chemicals or hazardous materials to be used - the locations, design and capacity of new or altered infrastructure necessary for the project at all stages of its development, including on and off lease areas - any on or off lease project activity, particularly a prescribed environmentally relevant activity - supply of goods and services including likely procurement models for both the construction and operation phases - product markets, including shipping details, destinations, transhipment operations, export routes - all pre-construction activities (e.g. vegetation clearing, site access, interference with watercourses and floodplain areas, including wetlands) - times of the year and hours of operation for proposed construction works - the proposed methods and facilities to be used for product storage and for transferring product from the processing facility to the storage facilities and/or from the storage facilities to the transport facilities - infrastructure; flood levees; telecommunications; power generation and transmission infrastructure; roads; sewerage)
+- 6.9 Describe the following information about the proposal, and provide mapping and concept/layout plans where applicable: - existing infrastructure (including existing marine / port infrastructure) and easements on the potentially affected land - the proposed extractive and processing methods, associated equipment and techniques - the sequencing and staging of activities - the capacity of high-impact plant and equipment, their chemical and physical processes the chemicals or hazardous materials to be used - the locations, design and capacity of new or altered infrastructure necessary for the project at all stages of its development, including on and off lease areas - any on or off lease project activity, particularly a prescribed environmentally relevant activity

+- supply of goods and services including likely procurement models for both the construction and operation phases - product markets, including shipping details, destinations, transhipment operations, export routes - all pre-construction activities (e.g. vegetation clearing, site access, interference with watercourses and floodplain areas, including wetlands) - times of the year and hours of operation for proposed construction works - the proposed methods and facilities to be used for product storage and for transferring product from the processing facility to the storage facilities and/or from the storage facilities to the transport facilities - Infrastructure; flood levees; telecommunications; power generation and transmission infrastructure; roads; sewerage treatment and disposal areas; waste disposal locations; and water supplies and distribution systems.

-7 Assessment of critical matters
+7 Critical matters

 This section sets out the scope of critical matters that should be given detailed treatment in the EIS.
-Critical matters for this project are:

-- land, flora and fauna (see section 8.2)

-- water quality (see section 8.4)

-- coastal environment (see section 8.14)

-- identified matters of state environmental significance under the State Planning Policy (July 2014).
-See section 8.2.12.

-- 7.2 The final scope of critical matters will be determined by the administering authority when finalising the TOR.
+A critical matter is an aspect of the proposal that has one or more of the following characteristics:

+- a high or medium probability of causing serious or material environmental harm or a high probability of causing an environmental nuisance - considered important by the administering authority and/or there is a public perception that an activity has the potential to cause serious or material environmental harm or an environmental nuisance, or, the activity has been the subject of extensive media coverage - identified (in a referral decision) as a specific controlling provision under the EPBC Act. - 7.1 Critical matters for this project are: - land, flora and fauna (see section 8.2) - water quality (see section 8.4) - coastal environment (see section 8.14) - identified matters of state environmental significance (MSES) under the State Planning Policy (July 2014).
+See section 8.2.12. - matters of national environmental significance (MNES) (see Appendix 2). - 7.2 The final scope of critical matters will be determined by the administering authority when finalising the TOR.
 In the course of preparing the EIS, information may become available that warrants a change of scope.